7mind/izumi/doc/paradox/distage/00_distage.md

 distage Staged Dependency Injection
 ============

-`distage` (p: 'dee-stage') is a pragmatic module system for Scala that combines safety and reliability of pure FP with late binding and flexibility of runtime dependency injection frameworks such as Guice.
+`distage` is a pragmatic module system for Scala that combines safety and reliability of pure FP with late binding and flexibility of runtime dependency injection frameworks such as Guice.

 ### Hello World